lzxindustries/lzxmodular/docs/source/index.rst

-LZX Modular Video System
+LZX Modular Video Synthesizer
 ===================================

-The **LZX Modular Video System** is a collection of EuroRack hardware modules designed for *analogue video synthesis* and *image processing*.
+The **LZX Modular Video Synthesizer** is a collection of EuroRack hardware modules designed for *analogue video synthesis* and *image processing*.

 Design Patterns
 --------